Aruniaaa/Saathi-Discord-Bot/README.md

-# 🌌 Saathi - Your All-in-One Space-Themed Discord Bot 🚀
+#  Saathi - Your All-in-One Space-Themed Discord Bot

-Saathi is an aesthetic, feature-rich, space-themed multipurpose Discord bot designed for fun, moderation, games, and a galactic in-server economy.
-It has unique interactivity, collectible pets, Stardust currency, and stylish profile cards, and an auto detection system that removes and warns the user for upto 320 abuse/profanity/cuss words! ✨
+Saathi is an aesthetic, space-themed multipurpose Discord bot designed for fun, moderation, games, and an in-server economy.
+It has unique commands, collectible pets, Stardust currency, and an auto detection system that removes and warns the user for upto 320 abuse/profanity/cuss words!

 ---